What if I told you there was a simple way to become rich? Would you be interested?

-What if I told you that it would only take you 10 minutes max to do and you would only have to do it one time?
+What if I told you that it would only take you 10 minutes to complete and you would only have to do it one time?
 (Hint: it does not involve robbing a bank.)

-But what if I told you that the government, mutual fund companies, the rich and many of the companies you deal with are already using this strategy?
+What if I told you that the wealthy, the government, mutual fund companies, and many of the other companies you deal with are already using this strategy?

 The Simplest Way Ever To Become Rich